Outside of Europe, students in grade school generally do not learn how to use a fountain pen.

 Sadly, without that experience, most have to go out of their way to develop an appreciation for the artistic element of writing Those who have experience with fountain pens would likely agree that writing with a nib and ink is so much more unique and sophisticated than using a ballpoint pen.

-In the past, we introduced the famous brand Montblanc, which is recognized for its writing instruments across the world.
-Today, we would like to introduce to you another German fountain pen manufacturer that is not well known outside of Germany, yet provides quality pens that are at least as good as the MB Meisterstück: Pelikan.
+In the past, we introduced the famous brand Montblanc, (see if they are worth their money here) which is recognized for its writing instruments across the world.
+Today, we would like to introduce to you another manufacturer of high-quality fountain pens that are not so much a status symbol, but rather offer a wide range of colours and designs: Pelikan

 I want to start with a few tidbits about the history about Pelikan, a few of the brand’s iconic pens, and then continue to discuss a few current models and advise you on how you find the right nib width for your pen.